 To achieve deeper savings in response to energy and carbon reduction policy goals, HVAC System Performance provides a much more expedient path as compared to the whole building performance path, which requires a detailed custom-building energy model.
-The HVAC System Performance ruleset, included in Appendix A of this document, requires several model simplifications to be implemented in the simulation software used to comply with this approach.
+The HVAC System Performance ruleset, included in the sample code language in Section 6.0 of this document, requires several model simplifications to be implemented in the simulation software used to comply with this approach.
 For instance, the reference baseline model is required to be generated automatically and the compliance tool should be able to determine the compliance outcome.
 A standard output report documents all building inputs and simulation results to facilitate the review process.
 These requirements have been incorporated in the TSPR tool and implemented as an extension of DOE's Building Energy Asset Score Tool (Wang et al. 2015) and provide a simple web-based interface to demonstrate compliance using the HVAC System Performance approach.